dolanske/curry.js/README.md

 `$(selector).prepend(callback | template string)` - Renders element(s) before the selector(s)

-Creates HTML node(s) before/after the selected element(s).
+Adds new elements before/after the selected element(s).
 Functions accept's a callback or a string template, depending on how the user needs to generate the content.

 If you are familiar with modern web frameworks, you must have heard the term render functions.
 If you know vue.js, curry's render functions have exactly the same syntax.